laurenra/ht-docker/README.md

-#Run HT app in Docker containers
+# Run HT app in Docker containers
 This builds 2 Docker images that are customized to run HT apps.
 One has Java and a Tomcat server and the other has an Apache web server with SSL that acts as a reverse proxy to forward requests to the Tomcat server.
 They are attached to the same Docker network.

 For security reasons, the uPortal .war and .jar files, database connection settings, and digital certificates are not contained in the Docker images.
-Get those from a developer (see the ht-docker-private tar file below).
+Get those from a developer (see the private-ht-docker tar file below).

-##Build container and run it with docker-compose command
+## Build container and run it with docker-compose command
 This assumes that you have the compiled .jar and .war files from the HT project and that you have Docker installed.
 See [Get Docker](https://www.docker.com/products/overview) at [docker.com](https://www.docker.com/) for how to install Docker.

-###Easiest way to build the containers
+### Easiest way to build the containers

 1. **git clone** this project, for example: